Phil Valentine: COVID-19

-Valentine, who blamed Chinese Communism for its failure to contain the pandemic was a skeptic of wearing masks to prevent COVID-19 and suggested that only those with underlying health conditions should be vaccinated against the illness.
+Valentine was a skeptic of wearing masks to prevent COVID-19 and suggested that only those with underlying health conditions should be vaccinated against the illness.
 He performed a parody song, "Vaxman", in the style of the 1966 Beatles song "Taxman", altering the lyrics to parody vaccination efforts.
 He compared vaccination status badges worn by medical workers with the yellow badges German Jews were ordered to wear by the Nazis.
 Valentine predicted his chance of dying from COVID-19 was less than one percent.

 After growing sicker with COVID-19, Valentine's brother, Mark, said Valentine expressed regret that he had not been vaccinated and that his criticism of the COVID-19 vaccine had caused some listeners of his radio program to choose not to be vaccinated.

 Personal life, illness and death

 Valentine had three sons with his wife, Susan.
 He co-hosted PodGOATs, a nonpolitical podcast, with his son, Campbell.

 On July 11, 2021, Valentine announced he had COVID-19.
 To battle the illness, Valentine took Vitamin D and the anti-parasite drug ivermectin, despite warnings by the U.S. Food and Drug Administration against using the medication for a COVID-19 remedy.
 As Valentine's health deteriorated, he regretted his public activism against vaccination and was placed on mechanical ventilation on July 28, 2021.
-Mark Valentine announced on July 30, 2021, that Valentine required extracorporeal membrane oxygenation (ECMO), which acts as an artificial lung and heart for the body.
+Valentine's brother, Mark, announced on July 30, 2021, that Valentine required extracorporeal membrane oxygenation (ECMO), which acts as an artificial lung and heart for the body.
 Valentine died of complications of COVID-19 on August 21, 2021.